 A CSP should describe your child’s strengths, your child’s additional support needs, and your child’s educational objectives.
 It should also include the support they need to meet these objectives and the organisation or professionals who will provide it.

 If your child has a CSP, the school should still carry out personal learning planning.
 If appropriate, it should also set up a learning plan such as an IEP to set smaller, short-term learning targets.
 For example, information from the CSP should be used to draw up the IEP, and progress with the IEP can be used to measure the success of the support outlined in the CSP.

-From 2018 some parts of the Getting it Right for Every Child approach (the set of principles that guide how professionals make sure the wellbeing of children) will have legal duties attached.
-There will be a single planning approach for children who need additional support from services called a Child’s Plan.
-In some local authorities Child's Plan are already in use and so your child may already have one.
-At the moment it is not a legal document.
-This will change next year.
+Part of the Getting it Right for Every Child approach (the set of principles that guide how professionals make sure the wellbeing of children) is a single planning approach for children who need additional support from services, called a Child’s Plan.

 Your child may have a Child’s Plan if they need extra support to meet their wellbeing needs.
 Their Child's Plan would set out the needs that have been identified and any action taken or to be taken to meet those needs.
 All professionals working with your child would use the plan.
 A Child's Plan may include information from their IEP if they have one.
 If your child has a CSP this information should feature in the Child's Plan, but the CSP will still be a stand alone legal document.